Worth $23

 “You’re right.
 I’ll have to look them up,” he said.

-His wife met him there and ran into his arms, smiling, a tall blond.
+His wife ran into his arms.
+She smiled.
+She was a tall blond.
 They must’ve met in college.
-“This is,” he said, having to think again.
+“This is,” he said.
+He had to think again.
 “Remind me of your name?”

 “Paul Talisman.”